 Using an Excel spreadsheet to find the future value of the above example is a very popular option.

 When you get into Excel all you need to do is type =FV(.08,3,0,500,1).
 All Excel functions have a very specific format.
-Within the parenthesis of this function the first value typed is the rate which must be typed in decimal form.
+Within the parenthesis of this function, the first value typed is the rate which must be typed in decimal form.
 Next, the number of periods that asset will be compounding.
-After that, the present value or the initial investment in added.
-Note that in this calculation the present value in added as a positive number.
+After that, the present value or the initial investment is added.
+Note that in this calculation the present value is added as a positive number.
 And finally, the last value dictates whether the compounding will occur at the beginning of the period or at the end.
-The number 1 compounds at the beginning and 0 will compounds at the end.
+The number 1 compounds at the beginning and 0 will compound at the end of the period.

 - Future Value.
 (2018, June 25).
 Retrieved July 02, 2018, from https://en.wikipedia.org/wiki/Future_value